mandeep-rana/colx585_group6/milestone_2/Project_Proposal.md

 ##### Evaluation
 We will evaluate out system on two main metrics.
 One is WER(Word error rate) for audio conversion and other is BLEU score for Spanish to English text conversion.

-Update from week 2:
+**Update from week 2**
-The team trained XLSR-Wav2Vec2 models on Estonian and Portuguese and tested the WER.
+- The team trained XLSR-Wav2Vec2 models on Estonian and Portuguese and tested the WER.
 The WER for Estonian is 0.43 and the WER for Portuguese is better at 0.282000.

-We will start with baseline WER and will try to achieve 10% improvement on WER
+- We will start with baseline WER and will try to achieve 10% improvement on WER

-We will report WER on ASR model, BLEU on MT and then BLEU on the entire pipeline.
+- We will report WER on ASR model, BLEU on MT and then BLEU on the entire pipeline.

 ##### Conclusion
 - We will deliver a working model which will fulfill the objective of the project and completed on time, with the quality as per defined in the different milestones